code-for-pizza/ffxiv-overloaded-api/README.md

 ```
 7. Open a terminal (Ctrl+Shift+\`) and run the command `yarn watch`.
 8. Visiting http://localhost:3002/graphql in the browser should open the playground for the server locally.
+9. Press Ctrl+C to stop the server.
+10. To exit the container, click on the green `><` icon again and "Reopen Folder" elsewhere.
+Alternatively, you can also select "Close Remote Connection".
+---

+## Development

+### Stay in the Container
+Make sure that you stay in the container while you are developing since everything you need is in there.
+The container not only has the project dependencies installed and usable, but the VS Code extensions that makes developing in this project easy and helpful (i.e. Code auto-formatter and DB interactions outside of server) are also already installed in the container.

+### Keep Server running
+You will want to have the command `yarn watch` running.
+This will ensure that the server is running and any code changes you make will restart the server with your new changes.

+### Git Gud
+It is highly recommended that you commit your changes regularly whenever you get something to successfully work.
+This ensures that if, for whatever reason, you broke your code, you have a previously working code to fallback to.
+It's essentially a quick-save before its game over.

+### Database Resets
+If you need to wipe the data in the database clean follow the following steps:
+1. Exit and stop the container.
+2. Open Docker Desktop.
+3. Go to the "Container/Apps" list.
+4. Stop all the containers in the "ffxiv-overloaded-api_devcontainer" app.
+5. Delete all the containers in the "ffxiv-overloaded-api_devcontainer" app.
+6. Go to the "Volumes" list.
+7. Delete the volume "ffxiv-overloaded-api_devcontainer_postgres-data".
+8. Reopen the project in the container again with a fresh new database.